 Starting in 3.0.2, the usage record format for IP addresses is the same as the rest of the usage types.
 Instead of a single record with the assignment and release dates, separate records are generated per aggregation period with start and end dates.
-After upgrading to 4.2.1, any existing IP address usage records in the old format will no longer be available.
+After upgrading to 4.3.0, any existing IP address usage records in the old format will no longer be available.

-2. If you are using version 2.2.0 - 2.2.13, first upgrade to 2.2.14 by using the instructions in the 2.2.14 Release Notes3.
+If you are using version 2.2.0 - 2.2.13, first upgrade to 2.2.14 by using the instructions in the 2.2.14 Release Notes3.

-3 http://download.cloud.com/releases/2.2.0/CloudStack2.2.14ReleaseNotes.pdf
+3 http://download.cloud.com/releases/2.2.0/CloudStack2.2.14ReleaseNotes.pdf previous CloudPlatform versions.
+This is because the new version of the underlying Debian template has an increased disk size.

 (KVM only) If KVM hypervisor is used in your cloud, be sure you completed the step to insert a valid username and password into the host_details table on each KVM node as described in the 2.2.14 Release Notes.
-This step is critical, as the database will be encrypted after the upgrade to 4.2.1.
+This step is critical, as the database will be encrypted after the upgrade to 4.3.0.